cloudflared in AWS

 sudo suto gain full admin rights to the Virtual Machine.

-apt install wgetto install any relevant dependencies for your new instance.
+apt install curlto install any relevant dependencies for your new instance.

 cloudflaredon your instance.
-In this example, we are running a Debian-based instance, so download the Debian build of
+In this example, we are running a Debian-based instance, so use the Debian package of

 Run the following command to authenticate